rustasync/team/_posts/2018-11-07-tide-middleware.md

 # Computed values

 While the above middleware story is simple and flexible, it's often overkill.
 One new idea in Tide is *computed values*, which are values that can be produced on demand from a request.
 For example, you often want to parse the query portion of a URL into components.
 This parsing might be needed in the endpoint, or in various middleware.
-Rather than writing middleware to perform the parsing and stash it in `extensions` (which requires carefully ordering the middleware, and mucking around with request state), we can use a computed value to lazily perform the parsing as soon as it's request.
+Rather than writing middleware to perform the parsing and stash it in `extensions` (which requires carefully ordering the middleware, and mucking around with request state), we can use a computed value to lazily perform the parsing as soon as it's requested.
 The computed value will then *cache* the parsed result for the request, and any further uses will get the cached value.

 Concretely, we have a `Compute` trait for computed values, with the required `compute_fresh` function saying how to compute the value from scratch, and the provided `compute` method handling caching automatically: